BOOST CONFERENCE PRESENTER FAQ

 RFPs must be submitted online at boostconference.org/submit-proposal In order to submit your RFP, you must have a Google account.
 You can create a Google account prior to submitting your RFP by copying and pasting this link bit.ly/GoogleAccount08.

-Q: How do I know if my RFP has been accepted?BOOST Collaborative reserves the right to accept proposals at any time.
-However, any RFPs submitted after the deadline to submit will automatically be placed on a waiting list.
+Q: How do I know if my RFP has been accepted?BOOST Collaborative reserves the right to accept and deny proposals at any time.
+Please note that any RFPs submitted after the deadline to submit will automatically be placed on a waiting list.

 - Phase 1 announcements take place at the end of November.
 All workshop presenters will be notified if accepted.
-Main presenters are solely responsible for notifying co-presenters and/or panel members of acceptance.
+Main presenters are solely responsible for notifying co-presenters, guest speakers, and/or panel members of acceptance.

-- Phase 2 of workshop selection will be announced late January.
+- Phase 2 of workshop selection will be announced in late January.

 - Phase 3 will be announced as needed until April.